smallblue2/Hako/docs/functional-spec/FS.md

 #### 2.1.1.4 System Interface/API

-A simple system API will be available to the user, to allow them to manipulate the state of the system through code, encouraging 'system programming'.
+A simple system API will be available to the user to allow them to manipulate the state of the system through code encouraging 'system programming'.

-All system APIs will be custom and high-level abstracts, as opposed to trying to aim for POSIX compliance, for a beginner-friendly entry to systems programming.
+All system APIs will be custom and high-level abstracts, as opposed to trying to aim for POSIX compliance for a beginner-friendly entry to systems programming.

 ##### 2.1.1.4.1 File System API